ZainRizvi/ZainRizvi.github.io/_posts/2019-11-27-git-cheat-sheet.md

     git pull --rebase origin master

+# Rebase your branch to an arbitrary branch

+If you want to rebase your branch to any other branch.
+This command assumes that you're currently on the branch you wish to rebase

+    git rebase --onto [desired-parent-branch] [current-parent-branch]

+If you want to rebase it from a different branch, use the following command instead:

+    git rebase --onto [desired-parent-branch] [current-parent-branch] [branch-to-rebase]

 # Changing the Branch HEAD

 To change the current branch’s head to a different commit